Charles XI of Sweden: Under guardian rule

 Charles was born in the Stockholm Palace Tre Kronor in November 1655.
-His father, Charles X of Sweden, had left Sweden in July that year to fight in the war against Poland.
-After several years of warfare, the king returned in the winter of 1659, gathered his family and the Riksdag of the Estates in Gothenburg.
+His father, Charles X Gustav, had left Sweden in July that year to fight in the war against Poland.
+After several years of warfare, the king returned in the winter of 1659, and gathered his family and the Riksdag of the Estates in Gothenburg.
 Here he beheld his four-year-old son for the first time.
 Only a few weeks later, in mid-January 1660, the king fell ill; one month later, he wrote his last will and died.

 Charles X Gustav's will and testament left the administration of the Swedish Empire during Charles XI's minority to a regency led by Queen Dowager Hedwig Eleonora as both formal regent and chair of a six-member Regency Council with two votes and a final say over the rest of the council.
 Per Brahe was one member of the council.
 In addition, Charles X Gustav left command of the army and a seat on the council to his younger brother, Adolph John I, Count Palatine of Kleeburg.
 These provisions among others led to the remainder of the council immediately challenging the will.
 On 14 February, the day after King Charles X's death, Hedwig Eleonora sent a message to the council stating that she knew that they contested the will and that she demanded that it should be respected.
 The council answered that the will must first be discussed with the parliament, and at the following council in Stockholm on 13 May, the council tried to keep her from attending.
 The parliament questioned whether it would be good for her health or suitable for a widow to attend council, and that if not, it would be hard to keep sending a messenger to her quarters.
 Her reply that the council would be allowed to meet without her and only inform her when they considered it necessary was met with satisfaction from the council.
 Hedwig Eleonora's ostensible indifference to politics came as a great relief to the lords of the guardian government.

 His mother, Queen Hedvig Eleonora, remained the formal regent until Charles XI attained his majority on 18 December 1672, but she was careful not to embroil herself in political conflicts.

 During his first appearances in parliament, Charles spoke to the government through her.
 He would whisper the questions he had in her ear, and she would ask them aloud and clearly for him.